 a victim of Sin’s wild melee:

 Let bloody kicks and punches fly,

 ‘Tis all in vain – Grace cannot die.

 Still, will I trust in God’s sure might.

-The grace of Christ will give the victory,
+His grace will give the victory;

 Pit yourself against granite…

 Our lives flower and pass.
 Only robust

 from “Art”, in Denise Levertov’s Collected Earlier Poems

 Retreats from care, that never must be mine,